GGMU1986/AspenCapitalWAR/README.md

     `rails s`

-  - Run below in terminal for JavaScript bundler and compiler
+  - Run below in another terminal for JavaScript bundler and compiler

     `npm run webpack`